peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 In addition, the CBORObject.WriteJSON method writes many kinds of objects as JSON to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
 The CBORObject.Read method reads a CBOR object from a JSON data stream.

+Comparison Considerations:

 Instances of CBORObject should not be compared for equality using the "==" operator; it's possible to create two CBOR objects with the same value but not the same reference.
+(The "==" operator only checks if each side of the operator is the same instance.)

+This class's natural ordering (under the CompareTo method) is not consistent with the Equals method.
+This means that two values that compare as equal under the CompareTo method might not be equal under the Equals method.
+This is important to consider especially if an application wants to compare numbers, since the CBOR number type supports numbers of different formats, such as big integers, rational numbers, and decimal fractions.

+Another consideration is that two values that are otherwise equal may have different tags.
+To strip the tags from a CBOR object before comparing, use the  `Untag` method.

+To compare two numbers, the CompareToIgnoreTags or CompareTo method should be used.
+Which method to use depends on whether two equal values should still be considered equal if they have different tags.

+Although this class is inconsistent with the Equals method, it is safe to use CBORObject instances as hash keys as long as all of the keys are untagged text strings (which means GetTags returns an empty array and the Type property, or "getType()" in Java, returns TextString).
+This is because the natural ordering of these instances is consistent with the Equals method.

 Thread Safety:

 CBOR objects that are numbers, "simple values", and text strings are immutable (their values can't be changed), so they are inherently safe for use by multiple threads.
-There could be multiple instances of these kinds of objects with the same value, so they should not be compared using the "==" operator (which only checks if each side of the operator is the same instance).

 CBOR objects that are arrays, maps, and byte strings are mutable, but this class doesn't attempt to synchronize reads and writes to those objects by multiple threads, so those objects are not thread safe without such synchronization.

 One kind of CBOR object is called a map, or a list of key-value pairs.
 Keys can be any kind of CBOR object, including numbers, strings, arrays, and maps.
-However, since byte strings, arrays, and maps are mutable, it is not advisable to use these three kinds of object as keys; they are much better used as map values instead, keeping in mind that they are not thread safe without synchronizing reads and writes to them.
+However, text strings are the most suitable to use as keys; other kinds of CBOR object are much better used as map values instead, keeping in mind that some of them are not thread safe without synchronizing reads and writes to them.

 To find the type of a CBOR object, call its Type property (or "getType()" in Java).
 The return value can be Number, Boolean, SimpleValue, or TextString for immutable CBOR objects, and Array, Map, or ByteString for mutable CBOR objects.